entingwu/twitter-react/README.md

 ## React 5 steps
 1. Break the UI into a component hierarchy
 2. Build a static version in React
+3. Figure out the minimum representation of the UI state

 ## style technique choices
 - css 无法编写嵌套